-In fall 2020, I will begin my Ph.D. in History at the University of Pennsylvania.
+I am a historian of Russia and the Soviet Union.
+In fall 2020, I began my Ph.D. in History at the University of Pennsylvania.

 The second uses the concept of subjectivity to study lived experience in the Ukrainian countryside during the Famine of 1932.

 Harvard University, 2012-2014